maddii28/maddii28/README.md

 ---

-## 🌟 Projects
+## 🌟 Featured Projects
+Here are some of my notable projects:

 ### [QRaven](https://github.com/maddii28/qraven)
-- A Flask-based platform leveraging machine learning models for intelligent QR code management.
-- Features dynamic QR code generation, analytics, and more.
+A **Flask**-based platform that leverages **machine learning** models for intelligent QR code generation and management.
+The project includes dynamic generation, real-time analytics, and data processing.

 ### [FinLitify](https://github.com/maddii28/finlitify)
-- A personal finance education platform designed to make financial literacy accessible to everyone.
+Built during an **NYU Hackathon**, this **personal finance education** platform was awarded for its innovative approach.
+It aims to make financial literacy more accessible to everyone.
-- Built during NYU’s Hackathon, where it won accolades for innovation.

 ---